What is included in the ACE Teaching Fellowship?

 In addition to an incomparable experience of teaching and mentoring, ACE Teachers will…

-- Earn a rigorous and competitive graduate fellowship culminating with a Master of Education from the University of Notre Dame
+- Receive a rigorous and competitive graduate fellowship culminating with a Master of Education degree from the University of Notre Dame;

-- Obtain a teaching license in Indiana, which has reciprocity with many other states
+- Obtain a teaching license in Indiana, which currently has reciprocity with 45+ states;

-- Receive a stipend of approximately $12,000 a year and affordable housing arranged by the (arch)diocese in which an ACE Teacher serves
+- Earn a stipend of approximately $12,000 a year and affordable housing arranged by ACE in the (arch)diocese in which an ACE Teacher serves

 - Obtain eligibility for loan deferment

-- Have support of a pastoral team member, an academic supervisor, and a community with whom the teacher lives at their placement site
+- Have the support of a pastoral administrator, an academic supervisor, and a community with whom the teacher lives at their placement site

 - Deepen their faith and prepare to be a spiritual leader in their school